 My group designs systems to extract, process, and act on information using tools from optimization, signal processing, control, learning, and probability (not always all of them, not necessarily all at once).
 If this is something you're interested in, consider joining us in one of the following ways:

-I do not have postdoc position calls open at the moment.
-But feel free to reach out
+I do not have open calls for postdoc positions at the moment.
+But feel free to

 Consider applying if you